alknemeyer/foot-design-project/README.md

 ```bash
 $ python scripts/config_motors.py
 ```

+N.B: the script should be re-run if you change power supply!
+For example, from bench power supply (for testing) to 10kW supply

 ### Live plotting
 It may be useful to live plot the setpoint vs motor output.
 Do so using,